Carm Basile, the former CEO of the Capital District Transportation Authority, died Thursday.

 Basile was involved with many regional organizations, including the board of the United Way of the Greater Capital Region.

-In a statement, United Way CEO Peter Gannon called Basile’s passing heartbreaking, adding “Carm embodied the very best of our community, both through his professional achievements and in the relationships he developed throughout his life.”
+United Way CEO Peter Gannon called Basile’s passing heartbreaking in a statement Friday, adding, “Carm embodied the very best of our community, both through his professional achievements and in the relationships he developed throughout his life.”